 The next morning at 5:00 we left for a trip on the Rocket Paddle Steamer to Hularhat.
 It was an interesting ride.
 We then drove to Bagerhat to visit several historic mosques.
 The Historic Mosque City of Bagerhat is a UNESCO World Heritage Site.

 In the evening we drove to Mongla for an overnight stay.

 The next morning we boarded our boat for a two-night cruise through the Sundarbans.
 We made several excursions on a rowed boat, and several walks through the forests.
 We did see a few birds, but not as many as I expected.
 We did not see tigers.
-We did see Chital (Axis axis, german: Axishirsch, french: Cerf axis) or spotted deer, and Wild Boar (Sus scrofa, german: Wildschwein, french: Sanglier).
+We did see Chital (Axis axis, german: Axishirsch, french: Cerf axis) or spotted deer, and Indian Boar (Sus scrofa cristatus, german: Wildschwein, french: Sanglier).
 The The Sundarbans is a UNESCO World Heritage Site.